 How to set up a Waffle bar party

-To make my waffle bar look fancy and a bit like a restuarant, Use a black board to list all of the toppings and syrups.
+To make my waffle bar look fancy and a bit like a restaurant, I used a blackboard to list all of the toppings and syrups.
 You can pick your favorite toppings and syrups for yours.

 My Waffle Bar Party was for a ladies bunco night.
 The toppings I chose were to create delicious dessert waffles.
 But you could also create a Waffle Bar to serve to guests as a brunch or mid-morning party such as a bridal shower or baby shower.
 If I was serving them as a breakfast item, I would change the toppings.
 Yogurt, honey, oatmeal, nuts, raisins, fresh fruit, butter, powdered sugar, etc. I might serve bacon and sausage on the side as well.